+35725368683

 • geometric or mathematical symbols.

 A trademark can be a single form or a combination of symbols.
-The main purpose of a trademark is to represent a product or service.
+Its primary purpose is to represent a product or service.
 A trademark is a valuable commercial asset that can be transferred, sold, or assigned to a new owner.

 A trademark is protected exclusively within the jurisdiction in which it was registered.
-Therefore, if you register a trademark outside Cyprus, additional procedures are required.
+Therefore, additional procedures are required if you register a trademark outside Cyprus.

 Types of trademarks